 Trump's nicknames for rivals, from 'Rocket Man' to 'Pocahontas'

-President Donald Trump is known for giving his political opponents and critics nicknames, especially on social media.
+President Trump is known for giving his political opponents and critics nicknames, especially on social media.

 Read on for a list of Trump's most iconic nicknames.